 - While talking on your mobile, stand up and walk!

-If you would like to learn more about improving your workplace fit out in 2018 to encourage an active workforce, please contact our team.
+If you would like to learn more about improving your workplace fit out to encourage an active workforce, please contact our team.